271374667/filesizelib/docs/getting-started/quick-start.md

 # Quick Start

-This 5-minute tutorial will quickly introduce you to ByteUnit's core features.
+This 5-minute tutorial will quickly introduce you to FileSizeLib's core features.

 ## 🎯 Goals